jahidulislam123/manufacturer-website-client-site-assignment-12/README.md

 # Getting Started with Create React App

 ## live site : https://bicycle-parts-f992b.web.app/
+* There are number of things i have used here
+* i used tailwind
+* daisy ui
+* react form hook
+* react query
+* node js
+* mongodb
+* express js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).